David A. Cox & Tech Talk America:

 A Brief History

+A major defining moment of my childhood was when I discovered my school's media lab, which was packed with the first generation of iMacs.
 I started using the original version on iMovie and by age 16, I was editing on a $30k Media 100 System that someone had donated to my high school (but no one knew how to use).
 It was then that I truly discovered my love for creating video content.

-Tech Talk America was born when I decided to marry my two passions together; video production and teaching tech.
-YouTube has been an amazing blessing because it allows me 100% creative control over the content I create.
+Tech Talk America was born when I decided to marry my two passions together; video production and teaching tech to people who do not identify as being tech savvy.
+YouTube has been an amazing blessing because it allows me to have 100% creative control over the content I create.

-In 2014, I started an experiment by the name of "Droning Provincetown" which involves my turning real-life events into elaborate musical montages through the ART of video editing.
+In 2014, I started an experiment by the name of Droning Provincetown.